MicrosoftDocs/win32/desktop-src/DirectShow/issuing-raw-av-c-commands.md

 ---
-Description: 'Issuing Raw AV/C Commands' ms.assetid: '18081652-962f-4605-84b7-1fa60f61ad05'
+Description: Issuing Raw AV/C Commands ms.assetid: 18081652-962f-4605-84b7-1fa60f61ad05
-title: 'Issuing Raw AV/C Commands'
+title: Issuing Raw AV/C Commands ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Issuing Raw AV/C Commands

-The [**IAMExtDevice**](iamextdevice.md), [**IAMExtTransport**](iamexttransport.md), and [**IAMTimecodeReader**](iamtimecodereader.md) interfaces work by translating the method calls into commands for the driver, then interpreting the driver's response and returning it through an **HRESULT** or an output parameter.
+The [**IAMExtDevice**](/windows/win32/Strmif/nn-strmif-iamextdevice?branch=master), [**IAMExtTransport**](/windows/win32/Strmif/nn-strmif-iamexttransport?branch=master), and [**IAMTimecodeReader**](/windows/win32/Strmif/nn-strmif-iamtimecodereader?branch=master) interfaces work by translating the method calls into commands for the driver, then interpreting the driver's response and returning it through an **HRESULT** or an output parameter.
 However, some device functions may not be accessible through these methods.
 Therefore, MSDV supports sending raw AV/C commands to the device.

 You should keep the following points in mind when using this feature: